chrisscha/level-money-client/README.md

 I have tested running the program on both Linux and Windows.

 ## Building it
 Personally, I use Intellij.
 And I would suspect most modern IDEs handle some of the installation bits magically.
 Specifically, gradle generates many files on project creation, and I like to try to reduce the number of checked in auto-generated files to a minimum.
 Especially, when Intellij will just help you out and fill in the missing pieces.
 Running the program from the command line is a bit more difficult.
-The following instructions will be for getting the program to run from scratch for Ubuntu and will need to be modified for other flavors of linux like Apple.
+The following instructions will be for getting the program to run from scratch for Ubuntu and will need to be modified for other flavors of linux like Apple (does brew install still work?).
+If you are trying to build this on Windows, Solaris, or some other archaic OS, boot into your Linux or Mac partition and try again.

 1. Install gradle.